 I started this blog in 2011 – as a keen student arts journalist, I needed a way to showcase my writing.
 Nowadays I spend more time in archives than at exhibitions, but I do gladly take commissions when I have time, and I’m especially keen to bring my academic work to a wider audience.
 I’ve recently been working on a project called At Home in Scotland: Stories of Place, which has provided storytelling training (and more!) for researchers, helping them communicate their research in an accessible manner.
 The At Home in Scotland blog, which I managed, ran from May to September 2014, with weekly posts reflecting on research, stories, and public engagement.

-I currently write regular book reviews and occasional exhibition reviews for Aesthetica.
-I’ve also written for the Scottish Book Trust, Fest (for whom I’m also a former web editor), The Oyster’s Earrings, Dauphin, and The Music Factory, as well as having served as Editor-in-chief, Art editor, and Music editor of The Student, Edinburgh University’s student newspaper.
+I currently write regular book reviews and exhibition reviews for Aesthetica.
+I’ve also written for the Scottish Book Trust, Fest (where I also spent a happy summer as web editor), The Oyster’s Earrings, and The Music Factory, as well as having served as Editor-in-chief, Art editor, and Music editor of The Student, Edinburgh University’s student newspaper.

 I love cycling, early mornings, maps (of course), and chai tea.